• Skip to primary navigation

 Potato and Onion Cooking Process

 Melt the butter on medium-low heat.
-I like using butter rather than vegetable oil because the flavor is better.
+I like using butter rather than vegetable or canola oil because the flavor is better.
 Olive oil could also be used or even half butter and half olive oil.

 Nicely browned potatoes in a skillet.